sftpplus/sftpplus-docs/docs/cluster/operation.rst

 Any configuration change should be done using the Web Manager interface of the *primary* instance.

 One or multiple SFTPPlus installation will be considered *secondary* instances.
-The configuration for all the *secondary* instances is pulled from the *primary* SFPPlus installation.
+The configuration for all the *secondary* instances is pulled from the *primary* SFTPPlus installation.

 The Web Manager interface is still available on each secondary instance, but any configuration change will be discarded and replaced with the configuration found on the primary instance.